 The Joyo JF-02 Ultimate Drive is an overdrive pedal that has a true bypass which helps to eliminate excess noise.
 It offers a great tone that is great for many different styles of playing and particularly suits blues and soft rock tones, however, it may not be well suited for metal guitarists.
 (P.S.
 Check out our review of the best metal distortion pedals for our top picks.)

-Joyo pedals is a budget brand but their pedals will more than get the job done for many guitarists and offers great effects pedals that can expand any guitar player’s sound.
+Joyo Pedals is a budget brand but their pedals will more than get the job done for many guitarists and offers great effects pedals that can expand any guitar player’s sound.

 If you’re looking for a dependable overdrive pedal, the Joyo JF-02 Ultimate Drive is exactly what you may be looking for.

 The Electro-Harmonix Soul Food pedal is an affordable alternative to the popular Klon Centaur pedal.
-It offers a great selection of tones including impressive overdrive, rich distortion, and clean boost.
+It offers a great selection of tones including impressive overdrive, rich distortion, and a clean boost.

 The pedal features true bypass and offers a large range of control, perfect for getting exactly what you want out of this popular distortion pedal that comes at an affordable price.